dmase44/Git-r-Done/README.md

 This is my Git-r-Done project repository for the [Introduction to Git]( https://www.sitepoint.com/premium/courses/introduction-to-git-2902) course I'm taking from Learnable at  SitePoint.

-I finished this course and it has been a great learning experience.
-The instructions were easy to follow, start to finish.
+I finished this course.
+It has been a great learning experience and gave a good foothold to using Git and GitHub in my daily work flow.

 ## Getting Started With Git

 If you don't have a clue how Git and GitHub can work for you, this course will get you going on the path to setting up a great work flow.
 It's far easier than one would think.